anxhukumar/bookbot/README.md

 # BookBot

-BookBot is a small Python command-line tool that analyzes a text file and prints:
+BookBot is a Python command-line tool that analyzes a text file and prints:

 - total word count
 - character frequency counts (alphabetic characters only)